-Being of a Finnish background and upbringing, I had the good fortune of living the sauna lifestyle from a very young age.
+Being of a Finnish background and upbringing, I had the good fortune of Healthy Living the sauna lifestyle from a very young age.

 Finns are well known for their love of saunas, quite often building them first before they build their homes on new properties especially at the camp or cottage.
 This has been a part of Finnish and Scandinavian culture, some believe, for over 2000 years.

 In case you haven’t come across the idea of a sauna before, it’s basically a really hot room where you go hang out.
 It’s so hot that you will sweat.
 And typically sweat profusely!

 Although not really saunas, infrared versions create heat from the inside of your Healthy Body, so the room is not hot like a traditional sauna but you will still sweat.
 Sweating definitely seems to be the goal!

 Saunas are a fun, social activity enjoyed by many.
 They are relaxing, comforting and work well as part of your time at the pool or a day at the spa.

 However, does using a sauna also benefit your health?

 The answer is yes.
 Sweating itself, usually created by exercise, but also occuring if one is nervous, anxious or hot for any other reason, has clear health benefits.
 As a natural reflex sweating helps cool us off.

 Thank goodness!
 Without the ability to sweat it would be hard for us to survive as mammals.
 So, although sweating is often seen as socially awkward, when it comes to our health it is normal physiology and a necessity.